YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

   struct cp_mats{
       Mat<T> A,B,C;
   };
 where matrix A,B and C are the corresponding factors.

+You can run the test.cpp file to test the algorithm.

 ### Tucker decomposition
 Tucker decomposition is realized in cp_als.cpp file.
 You can call hosvd function like: